MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0-Getting-Started/content.md

 Open *Obstacle.swift* in Xcode and add the *didLoadFromCCB* method to the *Obstacle* class with the following two lines:

-    func didLoadFromCCB() {
+>    func didLoadFromCCB() {
-      topCarrot.physicsBody.sensor = true
+>        topCarrot.physicsBody.sensor = true
-      bottomCarrot.physicsBody.sensor = true
+>        bottomCarrot.physicsBody.sensor = true
-    }
+>    }

 This changes the carrot's physics bodies to sensors.
 Setting the *sensor* value to *true* tells Chipmunk no actual collision feedback should be calculated, meaning the collision callback method does run but sensors will always allow the colliding objects to pass through the collision.

 You don't need an actual collision here because just touching an obstacle means instant death, just like in that other game ... what's it called ... ah, yes: *Flappy Bird*.

 In *MainScene.swift* you need to declare that the *MainScene* class will implement (some of) the *CCPhysicsCollisionDelegate* protocol methods.
 You declare that a class is [implementing a protocol in Swift](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html) by appending *CCPhysicsCollisionDelegate* after the class' super class (CCNode), separated by a comma, as follows:

-	class MainScene: CCNode, CCPhysicsCollisionDelegate
+>	class MainScene: CCNode, CCPhysicsCollisionDelegate

 The *MainScene* class is now ready to be used as collision delegate.
 You should assign *MainScene* as the collision delegate class by adding the following line (anywhere) to the *didLoadFromCCB* method:

-    gamePhysicsNode.collisionDelegate = self
+>    gamePhysicsNode.collisionDelegate = self

 Finally, you can implement a collision handler method.
 As parameter names you have to use the collision types *level* and *hero* that you defined earlier.
 Add this method anywhere to *MainScene.swift*:

-    func ccPhysicsCollisionBegin(pair: CCPhysicsCollisionPair!, hero: CCNode!, level: CCNode!) -> Bool {
+>    func ccPhysicsCollisionBegin(pair: CCPhysicsCollisionPair!, hero: CCNode!, level: CCNode!) -> Bool {
-        NSLog("TODO: handle Game Over")
+>        NSLog("TODO: handle Game Over")
-        return true
+>        return true
-    }
+>    }

 The method above will be called whenever a object with collision type *hero* collides with an object of collision type *level*.

-Publish and run the app in XCode.
+Publish and run the app in Xcode.
 Any time you collide with the ground or a carrot, the *TODO* message will be printed to the console.

 ## Implementing "Game Over"